vdighe/tictactoe/README.md

 * As a user, I should be able to play the game again without refreshing the page There is a reset or Play Again button

-### Code layout and description page Currently, there are three main files.
+### Code layout and description page
+Currently, there are three main files.
 1. index.html
     Works on the presentation logic.
 Draw the game board.
 The play options for opponent are either computer or human.
 2. js/challenge.js
 3. styles/style.css

 ### Planning, Bonus Features, Issues and Fixes
-* Worked on the rough handdrawn sketch.
-Started with PixArt project and Grid (10X10) project code base.
+* Worked on the rough hand drawn sketch.
+Started with PixArt and Grid (10X10) project code base.
-* Spent a lot of time updating the stylesheet (Need to learn to get the basic sketch working before putting time on enhancing the Stylesheet)
+* Spent good amount of time updating the stylesheet (Need to learn to get the basic MVP working before putting time on enhancing the Stylesheet).
+Encountered some glitches in drawing the symbols in the grid.
+Redesigned the grid with simple block format.
-* Interesting to develop the logic for winning combination check.
+* Developed the logic for winning combination check.
-* Added logic for taking turns to play, disable clicks, and show the next turn div.
+* Added logic for taking turns to play, disable clicks, and show the next turn to play.
 * Added logic for making the storage (used session storage).
 Had to spend time to get the logic working.
 * Added logic for playing an audio file when a player wins 3 times.
-Reset the score
+Reset the score to 0
 * Added logic for AI (Computer plays), used the MINMAX algorithm.
 Took lot of time to get to work.
-* Made both AI or manual mode to play as an opponent.
+* Made both Computer(AI) or manual mode to play as an opponent.
-* Added radio button option to choose either Computer or Human to play.
+* Added radio button option to choose either Computer or Human to play against you.
-* In issue found to select Human option when first time clicked or Reset happens
+* ISSUE: The radio button shows(by default) the computer as an opponent player.
+However, only when either of the radio buttons are clicked, the radio button block goes aways, and a message is shown.
+"Play Against Computer" or "Play Against Human"

+### Future corrections and additions
+* Make the code modular and based on object oriented design.
+* Make the score card visibly appealing.
+* Highlight the winning three squares with a color to flash for few secs.
+* Test against the mobile screens, and correct.
+* Enhance to play against online opponent.
+* Give user choice to customize the tokens.

 ## Copyright and attribution

 Copyright (c) 2016 DataMade.
-Released under the MIT License.
+Released under the MIT License.  https://vdighe.github.io/tictactoe/